Carlisle: Rail

 Carlisle became a major railway centre with, at one time, seven different companies using Carlisle Citadel railway station.
 Prior to the building of the Citadel railway station, Carlisle had several railway stations, including London Road railway station.
-Carlisle also used to have the largest railway marshaling yard in Europe, at Kingmoor, which, although reduced in size, is still very much operational and used by railfreight companies like Colas Rail, DB Cargo UK, Freightliner and very occasionally Direct Rail Services.
+Carlisle also used to have the largest railway marshaling yard in Europe, at Kingmoor, which, although reduced in size, is still operational and used by railfreight companies such as Colas Rail, DB Cargo UK, Freightliner and occasionally Direct Rail Services.

 Today, Carlisle railway station is a principal station on the West Coast Main Line.
-Other lines branch off to Newcastle, along the Tyne Valley line; Leeds, along the Settle and Carlisle line; Glasgow Central, via Dumfries along the Glasgow South Western Line which connects Ayr and Stranraer for the Stena Line ferry to Port of Belfast or P&O Ferries to Larne Harbour; and west Cumbria along the Cumbrian Coast line to Whitehaven, Barrow-in-Furness and Lancaster.
+Other lines branch off to Newcastle, along the Tyne Valley line; Leeds, along the Settle and Carlisle line; Glasgow Central, via Dumfries along the Glasgow South Western Line which connects Ayr and Stranraer for the Stena Line ferry to Port of Belfast or P&O Ferries to Larne Harbour; and west Cumbria along the Cumbrian Coast Line to Whitehaven, Barrow-in-Furness and Lancaster.
 Services are operated by ScotRail, Avanti West Coast, Northern and TransPennine Express.
 Kingmoor Traction Maintenance Depot is a major facility north of Carlisle, operated by Direct Rail Services.

 Bus services

-Local bus services are run by Stagecoach Cumbria & North Lancashire, Reay's and Arriva North East.
-Following the flooding of Carlisle bus depot on 8 January 2005, Stagecoach announced the purchase of a fleet of low-floor buses for Carlisle city routes.
-These were launched on 30 June 2005, with Carlisle Citi branding, and most buses carry route branding for individual routes both internally and externally.
+Most local bus services in the city are operated by Stagecoach Cumbria & North Lancashire.
+Previously, local independent operator, Reays Coaches, operated a number of local routes, many of which were in competition with Stagecoach.

-In 2009, locally based coach operator, Reay's, started a City Hopper bus services on routes formerly operated by Stagecoach but later expanded with similar routes to Stagecoach and also connects parts of the city that previously did not have a service.
-Reays withdrew the majority of their Carlisle services, which competed with Stagecoach, in 2012.
+The bus station is situated on Drury Lane, off Lonsdale Street.
+It has seven stands, each of which are covered by a waiting shelter, as well as a travel centre.

-The bus station, which has seven stands and a travel centre, is situated on Drury Lane just off Lonsdale Street in the city centre.
 The present station was built in the 1990s to replace a larger station that was partially on the same site and had access from Lowther Street, where the Earls Lane shopping area is now.
 It is owned and managed by Stagecoach Cumbria & North Lancashire.
-The main operators at the bus station are Arriva North East, Borders Buses, National Express and Stagecoach Cumbria & North Lancashire.
+The main operators at the bus station are Stagecoach North East, Borders Buses, National Express and Stagecoach Cumbria & North Lancashire.